-Donated Goods and Services - Donated services that create or enhance non-financial assets or that require specialized skills and would typically need to be purchased if not provided by donation, are recorded as revenue and expense at their estimated fair values in the period received.
-Such amounts are reflected as a part of contributed services revenue and program activities expenses in the accompanying statements of activities.
-In-kind contributions, such as donated property and equipment, are included in the statements of activities at their estimated fair value on the date of donation and are reported on the statements of financial position as property and equipment.
+Donated Goods and Services - Donated services that create or enhance non-financial assets or that require specialized skills and would typically need to be purchased if not provided by donation, are recognized as in-kind contributions revenue in the statements of activities at their estimated fair values in the period received.
+Donated services have been recorded by the organization as program services revenue and expenses.
+There were no donor-imposed restrictions associated with the donated services.